Hunting in Australia: Legislation

+3% black powder muzzleloaders, 56% shotguns, 9% dogs only and 3% others.

 Australian Capital Territory

 All that is required to hunt in Australian Capital Territory is a valid firearms licence.
 Individuals between the ages of 12 – 17 can hold a minor's firearms licence, allowing them to hunt under adult supervision.
 However, hunting is restricted to pest animals on private property and may only be carried out with the landowner's permission.

 New South Wales

-New South Wales allows the hunting of some deer during open season and the hunting of all other deer and specified game animals on private land and crown land at any time throughout the year.
+New South Wales allows the hunting of deer.
 In NSW game species include ducks, which may be hunted under the New South Wales Game Bird Management Program, as well as wild deer, California quails, partridges, pheasants, peafowl and turkeys.
 Dogs, cats and hares are classified as both feral and game.

 Northern Territory

 The Northern Territory freely allows the hunting of feral animals on private land with the landowner's permission as long as the hunter holds a valid firearms licence.
 This excepts feral pigs and waterfowl, for which a permit is required to hunt on certain reserves.

-As well as species that can be hunted anywhere in Australia, the Northern Territory considers many animals to be feral: Arabian camels, buffaloes, banteng, cane toads, donkeys, feral cats, horses, wild dogs, feral cattle, house sparrows, pigeons, sambar deer, rusa deer, chital and turtle doves.
+The Northern Territory considers many animals to be feral: Arabian camels, buffaloes, banteng, cane toads, donkeys, feral cats, horses, wild dogs, feral cattle, house sparrows, pigeons, sambar deer, rusa deer, chital and turtle doves.
 All waterfowl hunters require a permit to hunt and may only do so during the declared open season.
 Waterfowl includes the following species: magpie geese, Pacific black duck, wandering whistling duck, plumed whistling duck, grey teal, pink-eared duck, hardhead duck, maned duck.